participator/git-merge-histories/README.md

 Credit: @x-yuri for their great [stackoverflow answer](https://stackoverflow.com/a/62096626)

+## Set up project

+1. Initialize a git repo in project_a `cd project_a && git init`
+1. Make a commit in git `git add -A && git commit -m "Project_a: Initial commit"`
+1. Return to root of project `cd ..`
+1. Initialize a git repo in project_b `cd project_b && git init`
+1. Make a commit in git `git add -A && git commit -am "Project_b: Initial commit"`
+1. Return to root of project `cd ..`

 ## Scenario 1
 We want to keep project_b and merge the history of project_a.